- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

 Plan to Prevent Terrorism by Giving Money and Jobs to Potential Jihadists

 In a September 27, 2013 meeting of the Global Counterterrorism Forum (GCTF), Secretary of State Kerry and Turkish Foreign Minister Ahmet Davutoglu launched what they called the “Global Fund for Community Engagement and Resilience” (GFCER), which CNSNews.com said was intended to “support local communities and organizations to counter extremist ideology and promote tolerance.”
 It would do this essentially by giving potential jihad terrorists money and jobs – an initiative proceeding from the false and oft-disproven assumption that poverty causes terrorism.

-Kerry demonstrated his faith in this false assumption when he spoke about the importance of “providing more economic opportunities for marginalized youth at risk of recruitment” into jihad groups.
+Kerry demonstrated his faith in this false assumption when he spoke (in early October 2013) about the importance of “providing more economic opportunities for marginalized youth at risk of recruitment” into jihad groups.
 Toward that end, the GCTF devoted $200 million to the project, which it called “countering violent extremism” (CVE).

 Kerry said this money would be used for “challenging the narrative of violence that is used to justify the slaughtering of innocent people.”
 But no significant amount of time or money was devoted to any effort to convince young would-be jihadis that the al-Qaeda understanding of Islam was wrong, and that Islam was actually a Religion of Peace.

 In January 2014 Kerry revisited the notion that poverty "in many cases is the root cause of terrorism."
 But in fact, a lack of “economic opportunities for marginalized youth” does not fuel Islamic jihad terrorism.
 Study after study has shown that jihadists are not poor and bereft of economic opportunities, but generally wealthier and better educated than their peers.

 Secret Nuclear Negotiations with Iran: Israel Is Outraged

 that the Obama